apprunjs/apprun-docs/docs/architecture.md

 app.start(document.body, 0, view, null, { rendered });
 console.log('mounted!');
 ```
+<apprun-play></apprun-play>

-In the example above, the application state is a number that has a default value to be 0; the _add_ function is the event handler to update the state.
-The _view_ function displays the state.
-The _rendered_ function runs after the DOM is rendered.
-The _app.start_ function ties them all together to the _document.body_ element.
+In the example above,

+1. The application's state is a number that has a default value of 0.
+2. The _add_ function is the event handler to update the state.
+3. The _view_ function displays the state.
+4. The _rendered_ function runs after the DOM is rendered.
+5. The _app.start_ function ties them all together to the _document.body_ element.

 Now, we identify and cross out the ceremonies.

 ![AppRun](https://dev-to-uploads.s3.amazonaws.com/i/7eypk2z64h5azepxnlbc.png)

-AppRun code ceremony is mainly required by the JavaScript syntax, like the module import and the arrow functions.
-The only thing needed from AppRun is the _app.start_ function.
+With AppRun, the ceremony is mainly required by the JavaScript syntax, like the module import and the arrow functions.
 Overall, it has 226 characters, which means 58% of the code are ceremonies.

 #### Svelte